FAQs

 Our Leaders stay well connected to our Operations Centre whilst travelling and carry a range of communications equipment to ensure that this is possible even in more remote areas.
 If there is anything you need to be made aware of, rest assured, our Operations Centre will be in touch.

-You’d need to chat to the school first, some schools are happy for students to travel with them when they are no longer at the school.
-Otherwise, it’s really important that you have a really good read of our refund policy in our Terms & Conditions during the sign up process.
+You’d need to chat to the school first, some schools are happy for students to travel with them when they are no longer a student at the school.
+Otherwise, it’s really important that you have a good read of our refund policy in our Terms & Conditions, available during the sign up process.
 If you are at a school in the UK, it may be possible for you to transfer onto one of our trips for individuals – please check our website for details.

 If you start to struggle, get in touch earlier rather than later so we can help get you back on track.
-It’s important that you have a really good read of our refund policy in our Terms & Conditions policy, available during sign up.
+It’s really important that before signing up you have a really good read of our refund policy in our Terms & Conditions available during sign up.

 Students

 To secure your place on the trip we ask you pay the first instalment by the application deadline.
-If your personal situation means this is not possible, then please apply anyway and drop our support team an email at support@myworldchallenge.com to let us know when you will be making the payment.
+If your personal situation means this is not possible, then please apply anyway and give our support team a call on 1300 728 568 (AUS) or 0800 456 134 (NZ) to let us know when you will be making the payment.

 You don’t need to be an Olympian to do this however you do need to feel robust and healthy to take on the challenges of trip life; a different climate, maybe some physical trekking, carrying your backpack etc. Some regular fitness activity is encouraged but a lot of this is also about your attitude and willingness to take on the challenge.